Lifelong learning has kept popping up into my awareness over the last few weeks.

 A Supportive Learning Community

-Remember John Green’s supportive learning community?
-Well I found my online support group in several Facebook groups of bloggers and online marketers that I will introduce you to if you join me in Easy1Up.
+Remember John Green's supportive learning community?
+Well I found my online support group in several Facebook groups of bloggers and online marketers that I will introduce you to if you purchase one of the above courses.
+(The correct group to introduce you to depends on what you purchase!)

 So, while I've been doing my “moving fast and breaking things” exercise, these group members have been there with glue and a shoulder to cry on.
 For a few years now they have cheered me on and pooled their knowledge to help me.

 Baby-boomer or baby, you'll find friends in these groups.
 We have members of a wide range of ages, so don't be shy.
 As the weeks go by you'll probably see a few members commenting on this blog post to share their experiences.

 We are more than a life-long learning community – it's like a family.
 Celebrating each others' successes, sharing troubles.
 And because members have a wide range of skills, we're always helping each other learn new skills.

 These groups are a learning experience in themselves and have introduced me to topics I would never have thought of.
 As I've gained in experience I've been able to contribute more too, and that's confidence-boosting.